Location data can unlock new insights that enable commercial real estate companies—and their tenants—to bounce back in a post-pandemic world.

 According to Deloitte, “Big data can help automate due diligence, as the technical records and current conditions of building components can now be generated in real-time and reliably.”
 This has quickly become a competitive advantage for many commercial real estate companies when conducting investment research.
 Data available today allows them to not only to predict potential profitability but also to measure performance in real-time at a granular level.

 However, this advanced use of data is not widespread across the commercial real estate industry.
 The industry, in general, has been slow to get on the data bandwagon.
 The primary factors stopping commercial real estate companies from embracing data include:

 Conventional analytical methods and data sources make it challenging to draw clear hypotheses and build robust business cases.

 Layering on location data and other non-traditional data sources to so-called traditional commercial real estate data can drive increased clarity around a property’s nuances.

 McKinsey provides a clear way of thinking about this: “Two buildings that are seemingly identical when evaluated by traditional metrics can ultimately experience very different growth trajectories.
 It is easy to imagine how this disparity at the individual building level, when applied across a series of investments, can drive dramatic results at the portfolio level.”

 Location-based data can add depth to data sources about market performance, property features, and property performance, giving investors new and better ways to evaluate a property’s potential for long-term success.
 These insights provide additional, and oftentimes necessary, context to both drive sound decision-making and mitigate risk significantly.

-The SafeGraph Places dataset, updated monthly for utmost accuracy and precision, provides the in-depth POI, building footprint, and foot traffic data you need to fuel more informed and accurate decision-making around commercial real estate investments and strategies.
+The SafeGraph Places dataset, updated monthly for utmost accuracy and precision, provides the in-depth POI and building footprint data you need to fuel more informed and accurate decision-making around commercial real estate investments and strategies.

 Here’s a quick overview of the three types of location-based data within this powerful dataset: